Technical Support

 Outcome

-• Oil-band reproduced by the simulation well matched with the experimental data so that in the future the drag could be predicted using a virtual model
+• Lubrication oil-band caused by oil churning reproduced by the simulation well matched with the experimental data so that in the future, the drag could be predicted using a virtual model

 • Various designs can be tested virtually and the opportunity for design improvements can be identified

-Analysis of changes in load torque according to the difference in temperature of lubricating oil
+Analysis of changes in load torque according to the difference in temperature of lubrication oil

 ㆍRelationship between viscosity and load torque according to the temperature of lubricating oil after turning off the engine input torque